MicrosoftDocs/memdocs/sccm/protect/deploy-use/vpn-profiles.md

  The sections below explain what devices you can configure with VPN profiles if you are using Configuration Manager.

- [](../../mdm/deploy-use/mm-create-vpn-profiles.md) reviews the devices you can configure with VPN profiles when using Configuration Manager with Microsoft Intune.
+ See [VPN profiles on mobile devices](/sccm/mdm/deploy-use/create-vpn-profiles) to review the devices you can configure when using Configuration Manager with Microsoft Intune.

 ## VPN profiles when using Configuration Manager
  The following table describes the VPN profiles you can configure for various device platforms.